Natural Questions

 FAQ

-Common questions about Natural Questions.
+Common questions about the Natural Questions benchmark and leaderboard.

 What is the Natural Questions benchmark?